homelabos/homelabos/README.md

 ### Developing Locally

 Run `make develop` to spin up a local instance inside a Vagrant machine.
+If you make changes to the Ansible scripts you can run `make provision` to run them again.

 ### Working locally on the documentation